felgueres/felgueres.github.io/_posts/2021-05-12-Give-the-Public-the-future-they-want.markdown

 ---
 \
-My belief is that over time, these identities mold the future by influencing what and how markets serve us.
+My belief is that these identities mold our future by influencing how markets serve us.

-That's the beautiful thing about markets, they will give you what you want.
+That's the beautiful thing about markets, they give you what you want.

-Consequentially, poorly articulated unexamined asks, will likely result in a future that optimizes what is most natural for humans; the near-sighted and fleeting pleasures.
+Consequentially, poorly articulated or unexamined asks will likely result in a future that optimizes what is most natural for humans; the near-sighted and fleeting pleasures.

-Could we do better than that?
+If you could ask for the future we want, do you know what to ask for?

 Imagine a tool that can help us understand the identities we exert on the markets, a tool that could turn our intuitions into facts.